 Stretching in a broad arc across western Bolivia, the Andes define the country's geographic zones.
 The Western zone features the Andes and the Altiplano.
 The Central zone features the Semitropical Yungas, the Highland Valleys, and the Gran Chaco.
 The Eastern Zone features the Tropical Lowlands.

 Search LAC Geo

 Ecoregions of Bolivia

-The Central Andean wet puna ecoregion is a high elevation, wet, montane grassland in the southern high Andes, located in Peru and eastern Bolivia and is composed of bunchgrass communities, wetlands, small shrubs and trees, and herbaceous plants.
+The Central Andean wet puna ecoregion is a high elevation, moist, montane grassland in the high southern Andes in Peru and eastern Bolivia.
+It comprises bunchgrass communities, wetlands, small shrubs and trees, and herbaceous plants.

 The Cerrado is the largest savanna region in South America and the largest ecoregion in the Americas.
 It encompasses central Brazil as well as small portions of Paraguay and Bolivia.
 Biologically the richest savanna in the world, it contains extraordinary biodiversity.

 The Dry Chaco ecoregion, or Gran Chaco, is a sparsely populated, hot, semi-arid lowland alluvial plain of the Río de la Plata basin.
 It is divided among eastern Bolivia, western Paraguay, northern Argentina, and a portion of Brazil.
 The Chaco contains South America's second-largest forest after the Amazon.

 The Pantanal is a natural region encompassing the world's largest tropical wetland.
 This gigantic seasonal floodplain lies mainly within Mato Grosso, and Mato Grosso do Sul in the Center-West Region of Brazil.
 However, small portions extend into northeastern Paraguay and southeastern Bolivia.